MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-preview.md

 Each time you sign in during the trial period, a notification in a blue bar at the top displays the time remaining.
 If you decide to subscribe, find a [!INCLUDE[d365fin](includes/d365fin_md.md)] partner.
 For more information, see [How do I find a reselling partner?](across-faq.md#findpartner).
 The reselling partner can help you set up [!INCLUDE[prodshort](includes/prodshort.md)] to fit your business, including importing your data from your previous system.
 You can also customise [!INCLUDE[prodshort](includes/prodshort.md)] by adding apps from [Microsoft AppSource](https://go.microsoft.com/fwlink/?linkid=2081646).

-[!INCLUDE[prodshort](includes/prodshort.md)] online uses Office 365.
+[!INCLUDE[prodshort](includes/prodshort.md)] online uses Microsoft 365.
 If your company uses a different type of email setup, the reselling partner can help you decided how to migrate, or if you should use [!INCLUDE[prodshort](includes/prodshort.md)] on-premises.

 You can also contact the [[!INCLUDE[d365fin](includes/d365fin_md.md)] Sales team](https://go.microsoft.com/fwlink/?linkid=828707).